SheetJS/frac/README.md

 `make test` will run the node-based tests.

+`make ctest` will use `browserify` to build a standalone script that can be run in the web browser.
+The transform `brfs` must be installed locally.
+Browser test script built against `browserfy@16.5.1` and `brfs@2.0.2`.

 `make pytest` will run the python tests against the system Python version.

 `make pypytest` will run the python tests against `pypy` if installed